olayinkaokewale/FileHandler/README.md

 ```

 ## Contributing
-If you're interested in contributing to this project, you can check out the issues to check what is been requested by the users of this project.
+If you're interested in contributing to this project, you can check out the issues to know what is being requested by the users of this project.

-However, if you're bringing on a new idea, you can mail me at okjool2012@gmail.com to discuss this with me.
+However, if you're bringing on a new idea, you can mail me at okjool2012@gmail.com to discuss it with me.
 Thanks